REBELinBLUE/deployer/README.md

 - [Composer](https://getcomposer.org)
 - [Redis](http://redis.io)
 - [Node.js](https://nodejs.org/)
-- A suitable [queue](http://laravel.com/docs/5.1/queues) for Laravel, [Beanstalkd](http://kr.github.io/beanstalkd/) is recommended but Redis can also be used
+- [Beanstalkd](http://kr.github.io/beanstalkd/) for queuing jobs.
+Although Laravel can use redis there is currently [an issue when using more than 1 queue worker](https://github.com/laravel/framework/issues/8577), the default in Deployer is 3.

 ### Optional extras

 - [Supervisor](http://supervisord.org) to keep the queue listener and Node.js socket server running
-- A [caching server](http://laravel.com/docs/5.1/cache), unless you expect a lot of traffic the default `file` cache is probably enough
+- A [caching server](http://laravel.com/docs/5.2/cache), unless you expect a lot of traffic the default `file` cache is probably enough

 ## Installation